China proposes stricter rules but no ban on offshore listings - ExBulletin

 Previously, the regulator only reviewed companies incorporated onshore in China that offered offshore listing, such as in Hong Kong.

-Beijing unleashed a wave of regulatory tightening this year under President Xi Jinping, including cracking down on anti-competitive behavior, banning private lesson groups and curbing real estate developers’ debt spree in a sweeping campaign that rocked domestic markets and global.
+Beijing has unleashed a wave of regulatory tightening this year under President Xi Jinping, including cracking down on anti-competitive behavior, banning private lesson groups and curbing real estate developers’ debt frenzy in a sweeping campaign that rocked the markets national and global.

 VIEs have primarily been used by companies listed on offshore stock markets, primarily in the United States, to circumvent Chinese rules restricting foreign investment in sensitive industries such as media and telecommunications.

-Most of the overseas listed Chinese tech companies, including Alibaba Group Holdings and JD.com Inc, use the structures, which give them more flexibility to raise capital, while bypassing the scrutiny process and the long IPO verification process for locally incorporated companies. .
+Most of the overseas listed Chinese tech companies, including Alibaba Group Holdings and JD.com Inc, use the structures, giving them more flexibility to raise capital, while bypassing the scrutiny process and the lengthy IPO verification process that locally incorporated companies must go through. .

 “The real key is how much data to keep, the location of the servers and whether the United States or China is responsible for the bookkeeping,” Collier said.